To be eligible to receive ReConnect Program funds, the proposed service area must meet the following criteria:

 - Choose one application over another based on the amount of assistance requested, the number of awards already chosen in the area or state, or the need for the project in the specific area due to other factors; or

-- Choose the project that either scores higher in the evaluation criteria, or in the judgement of the agency, is more financially feasible.
+- Choose the project that either scores higher, or in the judgement of the agency, is more financially feasible.

-- Prior Funded Service Areas.
-RUS will not fund a project proposing to serve an area that has already received financial assistance for broadband service as defined in this Funding Opportunity Announcement (FOA):
+- Prior Funded Service Areas: RUS will not fund a project proposing to serve an area that has already received financial assistance for broadband service as defined in the latest FOA:

-- RUS BIP Grants.
-Service areas that received a 100% grant under BIP are eligible if they do not have sufficient access to broadband.
-BIP grantees applying for ReConnect funds for the same service areas they supported under BIP may only request the 100% loan funding type.
+- RUS BIP Grants: Service areas that received a 100% grant under BIP are eligible if they do not have sufficient access to broadband.

-- State-funded Areas.
-Applicants are encouraged to work with the Governor’s office for the states where they are proposing to provide broadband service.
-Information detailing where state funding has been provided must also be submitted.
+- Service Areas with Other Funding: Applicants are encouraged to work with the Governor’s office for the states, and tribal governments for the tribal areas, where they are proposing to provide broadband service and submit information detailing where state funding has been provided.